isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution467.md

 ---
-title: 'cuteOffice ERP for PCM Version 2.0'
+title: 'e-Forms for Preschool Version 1.0'
 permalink: /productivity-solutions-grant/solutionrepo/solution467
 ---

-## cuteOffice ERP for PCM Version 2.0
+## e-Forms for Preschool Version 1.0

 ## Overview

 **Description**

-cuteOffice ERP software helps to streamline the entire company operations starting from human resource data management, electronic leave forms, time attendance (including geo-punch using Mobile Apps), work planning and scheduling and one click payroll processing.

-The procurement control, inventory management, sales, enquiry and quotation management, all the way to accounting are also available in the ERP but not included in this workforce optimiser package.
+Cyberland Consultancy Pte Ltd is an establish Edutech company with many years of experience in developing web based solutions for schools.
+BridgED is an online solution developed specifically for preschool centres to facilitate the management of the day-to-day activities and communication between staff and parents.
+BridgED e-Forms for Preschool is a function to allow the parents to enrol their children remotely and digitally, including the submission of e-signature.

 ## Solution Packages Option(s)